Chartered accountant price list 2026: complete guide

 This guide explains how to decode a chartered accountant fee schedule, what price ranges to observe according to your legal status, and above all how to compare offers without overlooking a hidden cost item.

 Direct answer: a chartered accountant price list is a commercial document presented by a firm to detail its services and their prices.
-It has no regulatory value: fees are freely agreed between the client and the professional, in accordance with Article 18 of the profession's code of ethics.
-This schedule serves as a reference for comparing offers, but it must always be read in conjunction with the engagement letter.
+It has no regulatory value: fees are freely agreed between the client and the professional, in accordance with Article 158 of Decree No. 2012-432 of 30 March 2012 (code of ethics for chartered accounting professionals).
+This schedule serves as a référence for comparing offers, but it must always be read in conjunction with the engagement letter.

 For more information, see Chartered accountant rate, Chartered accountant rate simulator and Accounting support.

-The French legal framework is clear: Article 18 of Decree No. 2007-1387, which contains the code of ethics for the chartered accountant profession, states that fees are determined based on several criteria:
+The French legal framework is clear: Article 158 of Decree No. 2012-432 of 30 March 2012 on the practice of chartered accountancy (code of ethics) states that fees are determined based on four criteria:

 This freedom to set prices is a fundamental principle of the profession, confirmed by the Order of Chartered Accountants.
 It means that a price list published on a firm's website reflects its own commercial policy, not a uniform national rate.